sannamarijaervinen/colorwheel/README.md

 # colorwheel
 Spin the color wheel!

-The color wheel is based on the basic color wheel: https://www.usability.gov/how-to-and-tools/methods/color-basics.html
+This color wheel is based on the traditional RYB color model.

+Complementary colors are the opposite colors of the primary colors in the color wheel.
+When the complementary colors are placed next to each other, they create the strongest contrast for those two colors.